paldhous/ucb/2015/dataviz/md_raw/class7.md

 To understand how this works, consider the location of the UC Berkeley Graduate School of Journalism.
 Its latitude and longitude coordinates are `37.8749998` and `-122.2596684`, which can also be written as `37° 52' 30.0" N` , `122° 15' 34.8" W`.
 If you were to draw a line from the center of the Earth to the J-School, and then draw another to the Equator at the same longitude, the angle between them would be 37.8749998 degrees.
 If you were to take a slice of the Earth at this latitude, parallel to the equator, and draw two lines from the center of this slice, one to the Prime Meridian, the other to the J-School, the angle between them would be -122.2596684 degrees.

-(Various online services support conversion from [DMS to digital](http://www.zonums.com/online/coords/cotrans.php?module=11) latitudes and longitudes, and [vice versa](http://www.zonums.com/online/coords/cotrans.php?module=12) -- the two links given are free to use, and will process many thousands of records at a time.)
+(Various online services support conversion from [DMS to digital](http://www.zonums.com/online/coords/cotrans.php?module=11) latitudes and longitudes, and [vice versa](http://www.zonums.com/online/coords/cotrans.php?module=12) -- the two links given are free to use, and should process many thousands of records at a time.)

 There are 360 degrees in a full circle, which explains why longitude goes from 0 to 180 degrees both East and West.
 Similarly, moving from the North to the South Pole means travelling half way round the Earth's circumference, which is why latitude goes from 0 to 90 degrees both North and South.